genomicsclass/leanpub/manuscript/hierarchical_models_exercises.md

 y <- exprs(rma95)
 ```
 A>
-A>This dataset comes from an experiment in which RNA was obtained from the same background pool to creat six replicate samples.
+A>This dataset comes from an experiment in which RNA was obtained from the same background pool to create six replicate samples.
 Then RNA from 16 genes were artificially added in different quantities to each sample.
 These quantities (in picoMolars) and gene IDs are stored here:
 A>
 A>
 ```r